Quentin Geiger

 Paris, the forbidden city

-Ahead of the 2008 Beijing Olympics, the chinese government demolished historic neighborhoods (“hutongs,” single-story houses) under the pretext of rehabilitating dangerous old homes.
-Residents were relocated, often far from the capital, making way for impersonal buildings for wealthier populations.
+Ahead of the 2008 Beijing Olympics, the Chinese government demolished historic neighborhoods under the pretext of rehabilitating dangerous old homes.
+Residents received scant compensation, and many were moved to the outskirts of the city, where public transport and amenities were poor.